2019-Spring-CSC-386/p00-project-1-www-thisisourdemand-com/README.md

   Primarily, I mean your code should include meaningful functions and appropriate variables, and be formatted and commented well.
   Sloppy code with no structure will be penalized

+  ## Sources of code and diagrams
+Photocell: base code from by lady Ada from adafruit - https://learn.adafruit.com/photocells/arduino-code Pir motion sensor: base code by Rui Santos from randomnerdtutorials - https://randomnerdtutorials.com/arduino-with-pir-motion-sensor/